Here are some tips to help you understand the research and our process:

 - You will often see Fibonacci extensions and retracements detailed on the charts.
 In the case of new highs or new lows within an ongoing trend we are looking at Fibonacci extensions.
 When we are seeing a counter-trend rally, we will use Fibonacci retracements based on the prior low and high.
 Learn more about Fibonacci Analysis here.

 - This is my homework that I do every single week and have been doing for years.
 With the help of technology, I can now share it all with you.
-I update each chart weekly or every other week depending on the timeframe or relevance.
+I update each chart regularly, but not every day (or week).
 If there is any chart that has not been updated and you think something may have changed, feel free to send me a message to update it.
 I’m happy to do it.